gakky1667/tracer/README.md

 ## 2. How to use

-Please list the nodes you want to trace.
+Please list the nodes you want to trace on the node_graph.yaml.
 After that, please run Tracer, and GUI is launched.

 Required ROS node information: